The Planned Completion of Hunts Track from Yerdanie to Gnarlbine

 Stuart, Craig and Kim met up with Scott and Brian just inside the National Park.
 Brian lost no time in pushing through the Track.

-Scott had very cleverly routed the line of the re-created track to cross the historic track on numerous occasions.
+Scott had very cleverly routed the line of the re-created track to occasionally cross the historic track.
 Evidence of this was very clear at these locations.

 The vehicles were brought up behind the loader.
 Flagging tape was removed along the way.
 Some clearing was done by hand, using pick and axe.

 The loader’s work was finished at the crossroads two kilometres east of Yerdanie Rock.
 A total of 8.5 kilometres was pushed through in under four hours.

 Stuart, Craig and Kim continued to Yerdanie Rock to erect signs and then returned to camp, removing flagging tape along the way.

 It was another minus five degrees night.

 The re-creation of Hunts Track between Yerdanie and Gnarlbine is an important achievement in our State’s Exploration Heritage – one of which all involved we can all feel proud to be a part.
 This section is just one part of the planned 600 kilometre full Hunts Track.

 Text and Layout